yherin/hufflepuffman/README.md

 ## Usage

 Basic GUI where you can specify a file to compress or decompress.
 Only _absolute_ file paths are accepted.
 The program outputs in the following way: compressed binary gets `.huff` file extension.
-Decompressed files get  `originalFileNamedecomp.extension`.
+Decompressed files get  `originalFileName-decomp.extension`.

 ## Status
 - To inspect the compressed binary, use `hexdump inputFileName.huff`